TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/bash/index.md

 fi

 exit 0

 ```

 {% endraw %}

-[Prime Number](https://sampleprograms.io/projects/prime-number) in [Bash](https://sampleprograms.io/languages/bash) was written by:
+Prime Number in [Bash](https://sampleprograms.io/languages/bash) was written by:

 - Jeremy Grifski
 - thetbl

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 22 2021 15:02:49.
-The solution was first committed on Oct 14 2019 21:17:21.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution